davidvoye/lite-responsive-template/Home.md

 #### _shame.scss

 This is where all the hacky, sketchy, shameful styles live.
-This partial is not meant as a solution, but a temporary place to use !important or other less-desired code until a better solution is found.
+This partial is not meant as a final solution, but a temporary place to use !important or other less-desired code until a better solution is found.

 From [Harry Robert's article on shame.css](http://csswizardry.com/2013/04/shame-css/):
 > "By putting your bodges, hacks and quick-fixes in their own file you do a few things: